Datafable/gbif-data-licenses/guidelines.md

 ### False

-Creating derivatives is interpreted as false for the standard licenses [CC BY-ND](http://creativecommons.org/licenses/by-nd/3.0/) and [CC BY-NC-ND](http://creativecommons.org/licenses/by-nc-nd/3.0/), if it is explicitly forbidden, if all rights are reserved, or use is set to false.
+Creating derivatives is interpreted as false for standard licenses with a non-derivatives clause (such as [CC BY-ND](http://creativecommons.org/licenses/by-nd/3.0/)), if it is explicitly forbidden, if all rights are reserved, or use is set to false.

 > * These data are copyright by the California Academy of Sciences, with all rights reserved.
 > * UCMP data records may be used by individual researchers or research groups, but they may not be **repackaged**, resold, or redistributed in any form without the express written consent of the UCMP director or designate. […]